-A graphical representation of the aforementioned thermal resistances is given in Figure 9; blue resistances are contained within the μ Module regulator, whereas green resistances are external to the μ Module package.
+A graphical representation of the aforementioned thermal resistances is given in Figure 11; blue resistances are contained within the μ Module regulator, whereas green resistances are external to the μ Module.

-As a practical matter, it should be clear to the reader that no individual or sub-group of the four thermal resistance parameters defined by JESD 51-12 or provided in the Pin Configuration section replicates or conveys normal operating conditions of a μModule regulator.
-For example, in normal board-mounted applications, never does 100% of the device's total power loss (heat) thermally conduct exclusively through the top or exclusively through bottom of the μModule package-as the standard defines for θ{JCtop} and $\theta{JCbottom}$, respectively.
+As a practical matter, it should be clear to the reader that no individual or sub-group of the four thermal resistance parameters defined by JESD 51-12 or provided in the Pin Configuration section replicates or conveys normal operating conditions of a μ Module.
+For example, in normal board-mounted applications, never does 100% of the device's total power loss (heat) thermally conduct exclusively through the top or exclusively through bottom of the μ Module-as the standard defines for θ{JCtop} and $\theta{JCbottom}$, respectively.
 In practice, power loss is thermally dissipated in both directions away from the package-granted, in the absence of a heat sink and airflow, a majority of the heat flow is into the board.

-Within the LTM4620, be aware there are multiple power devices and components dissipating power, with a consequence that the thermal resistances relative to different junctions of components or die are not exactly linear with respect to total package power loss.
-To reconcile this complication without sacrificing modeling simplicity-but also, not ignoring practical realities-an approach has been taken using FEA software modeling along with laboratory testing in a controlled-environment chamber to reasonably define and correlate the thermal resistance values supplied in this data sheet: (1) Initially, FEA software is used to accurately build the mechanical geometry of the LTM4620 and the specified PCB with all of the correct material coefficients along with accurate power loss source definitions; (2) this model simulates a softwaredefined JEDEC environment consistent with JESD 51-12 to predict power loss heat flow and temperature readings at different interfaces that enable the calculation of the JEDEC-defined thermal resistance values: (3) the model and FEA software is used to evaluate the LTM4620 with heat sink and airflow; (4) having solved for and analyzed these thermal resistance values and simulated various operating conditions in the software model, a thorough laboratory evaluation replicates the simulated conditions with thermocouples within a controlled-environment chamber while operating the device at the same power loss as that which was simulated.
-An outcome of this process and due diligence yields a set of derating curves provided in other sections of this data sheet.
-After these laboratory tests have been performed, then the θ{JB} and θ{BA} are summed together to correlate quite well with the LTM4620 model with no airflow or heat sinking in a properly define chamber.
-This $\theta{JB}+\theta{BA}$ value is shown in the Pin Configuration section and should accurately equal the θ{JA} value because approximately 100% of power loss flows from the junction through the board into ambient with no airflow or top mounted heat sink.
+Within a SIP (system-in-package) module, be aware there are multiple power devices and components dissipating power, with a consequence that the thermal resistances relative to different junctions of components or die are not exactly linear with respect to total package power loss.
+To reconcile this complication without sacrificing modeling simplicity-but also, not ignoring practical realities-an approach has been taken using FEA software modeling along with laboratory testing in a controlled-environment chamber to reasonably define and correlate the thermal resistance values supplied in this data sheet: (1) Initially.
+FEA software is used to accurately build the mechanical geometry of the μModule and the specified PCB with all of the correct material coefficients along with accurate power loss source definitions; (2) this model simulates a software-defined JEDEC environment consistent with JSED51-9 to predict power loss heat flow and temperature readings at different interfaces that enable the calculation of the JEDEC-defined thermal resistance values; (3) the model and FEA software is used to evaluate the μModule with heat sink and airflow; (4) having solved for and analyzed these thermal resistance values and simulated various operating conditions in the software model, a thorough laboratory evaluation replicates the simulated conditions with thermocouples within a controlled-environment chamber while operating the device at the same power loss as that which was simulated.
+An outcome of this process and due-diligence vields a set of derating curves provided in other sections of this data sheet.
+After these laboratory test have been performed and correlated to the μModule model, then the θ{JB} and θ{BA} are summed together to correlate quite well with the μModule model with no airflow or heat sinking in a properly define chamber.
+This $\theta{IB} + \theta{BA}$ value is shown in the Pin Configuration section and should accurately equal the θ{JA} value because approximately 100% of power loss flows from the junction through the board into ambient with no airflow or top mounted heat sink.
 Each system has its own thermal characteristics, therefore thermal analysis must be performed by the user in a particular system.

-The LTM4620 has been designed to effectively remove heat from both the top and bottom of the package.
-The bottom substrate material has very low thermal resistance to the printed circuit board and the exposed top metal is thermally connected to the power devices and the power inductors.
+The LTM4650-1 module has been designed to effectively remove heat from both the top and bottom of the package.
+The bottom substrate material has very low thermal resistance to the printed circuit board.
 An external heat sink can be applied to the top of the device for excellent heat sinking with airflow.
-Basically all power dissipating devices are mounted directly to the substrate and the top exposed metal.
-This provides two low thermal resistance paths to remove heat.